FrostyX/infra-docs/contenthosting.rst

 the Fedora Infrastructure team.

-Requests for non-official hosting that may conflict with existing Fedora policies will be escalated to the Board for approval.
+Requests for non-official hosting that may conflict with existing Fedora policies will be escalated to the Council for approval.

 Licensing
 ---------